- english

 ofSetLogLevel(...)

-void ofSetLogLevel(ofLogLevel logLevel)
+void ofSetLogLevel(ofLogLevel level)

 Sets the logging level so only messages above a certain priority are shown.
-This is useful if you want see lots of messages when debugging, but then set a higher level so only warnings and errors appear for users.
+This is useful if you want see lots of messages when debugging, but then set a higher level so only warnings and errors appear for users. logLevel values are (in order of priority): OF_LOG_VERBOSE OF_LOG_NOTICE OF_LOG_WARNING OF_LOG_ERROR OF_LOG_FATAL_ERROR OF_LOG_SILENT Following priority, setting a log level of OF_LOG_ERROR, means only error & fatal error messages will be printed.
+Conversely, setting OF_LOG_VERBOSE means all log level messages will be printed.
+Here's a code example:

 // set to warning level